For those who seek to harness the raw power of the elements, look no further than the Way of the Four Elements Monk in D&D 5e.

 For the record, I think it’s absolutely possible to play a Way of the Four Elements Monk and enjoy it.
 I hate feeling like I’m just trashing a subclass altogether, but I just can’t consider it as viable as the other options available to Monks.

-The situations where these Monks are useful, they’re INCREDIBLY useful.
+At the very least, in the situations where these Monks are useful, they’re INCREDIBLY useful.

 What do you think?
 Let’s chat in the comments!